 Yeah, Obama and Joe let him go from Gitmo.

-We had him in our we had him captured already.
+We had him in our, we had him captured already.

 Great job, Joe.

-Former Speaker of the House, Newt Gingrich is with us to react to all of this and and how maybe possibly we can save these American lives and the lives of our those that risked everything there that we had promised to help.
+Former Speaker of the House, Newt Gingrich is with us to react to all of this and how maybe possibly we can save these American lives and the lives of those that risked everything there that we had promised to help.

 We can help bomb them into it if they're really serious.

-Um we know that very, very few Americans combined with air power, collaborating with a lot of very gutsy Afghans had fought the Taliban basically to to a defeat where they were able to operate in the rural areas, but they couldn't capture and keep any of the provincial towns.
+We know that very, very few Americans, combined with air power, collaborating with a lot of very gutsy Afghans, had fought the Taliban basically to a defeat where they were able to operate in the rural areas.

 Well, I mean, one of the things Congress ought to do is dig into what was the real advice.

-I mean, it was was the advice that Biden got three or four or five weeks ago from the Pentagon from the intelligence community from the State Department.
+I mean, Was the advice that Biden got three or four or five weeks ago from the Pentagon, from the intelligence community, from the State Department, was it accurate or not?

-Remember the the promise?
+Remember the promise?

 Of course, he was a senator when they left the embassy in Saigon.

-Um, of course, you you could play Biden saying that, and you could put next to it the footage of the American helicopters leaving the embassy in Kabul, and it just it just proves this isn't you know, this administration they can't control the border, they can't control spending, they can't control crime, and they can't defeat our enemies overseas.
+You know, of course, you could play Biden saying that, and you could put next to it the footage of the American helicopters leaving the embassy in Kabul.

-Can I can I beg to differ?
+Can I beg to differ?

-It's not that they can't, they don't want to.
+It's not that they can't.

-Well, I I I would I accept that.
+Well, I accept that.

-Uh That's why they kill the pipeline in the U.S. and then go and beg uh OPEC to pump more oil and gas while giving the Russians permission to build a pipeline to Western Europe.
+That's why they kill the pipeline in the U.S. and then go and beg OPEC to pump more oil and gas while giving the Russians permission to build a pipeline to Western Europe.

-Those that lost loved ones.
+Those that lost loved ones?

 Anyway, we'll get to that.